bwplotka/my/web/content/posts/golang-memory-monitoring.md

 ![RSS and WSS for Prometheus Go 1.12.5 after test + memory preassure](/images/blog/go-memory-monitoring/9.png)

-Since usage states 8GB and limit being 10GB, the kernel on memory pressure was using as much as he can, but then he had to memory pages from
+Since usage states 8GB and limit being 10GB, the kernel on memory pressure was using as much as it can, but then he had to use ~2GB of "cached" memory pages from
-Prometheus "cached pages".
-The resulted ~6.8 GB value for container memory usage at the end confirms that logic.
+Prometheus.
+The resulted, lower value for container memory usage at the end confirms that logic.

 To sum up, this experiment confirms that most of the bytes reported by RSS / memory usage are reusable, so be careful.

+### Conclusions

+Go 1.12.5 works well, but makes it a bit more difficult to monitor saturation, as any additional complex optimizations with the kernel.

+* If you depend on `container_memory_usage_bytes` switch to `container_memory_working_set_bytes` metric to closest possible experience.
+It's not perfect though.
+* Use `go_memstats_alloc_bytes` and others (e.g `go_memstats_.*_inuse_bytes`) to see actual allocations.
+Useful when profiling and optimizing your application memory.
+This helps to filter out the memory that is "cached".
+And it's the most accurate from the application perspective.
+* Avoid `Go 1.12.0-1.12.4` due to memory [allocation slowness bug](https://github.com/kubernetes/kubernetes/issues/75833#issuecomment-487830238)
+* Do not afraid to update Go runtime version in your application.
+But when you do:
+  * Read the changelog
+  * Change JUST the version (: Change single thing at the time to ensure that if there is something suspicious, you can immediately narrow to Go runtime upgrade.

+BTW you are new to the memory management and you would love to know even more details I would recommend reading the blog post of my friend [@povilasv: "Go memory management"](https://povilasv.me/go-memory-management/)